anthony2708/projects/Readme.md

 ## LICENSE

-We use GNU GENERAL PUBLIC LICENSE in this repository.
+We use BSD 3-Clause Clear License in this repository.
 You can check the [LICENSE](LICENSE) file for more information.

 ## Code of Conduct